 - Increasing the extent to which disabled learners can participate in the school curriculum. - Increasing the inclusion of positive images of disabled people across the curriculum. - Improving the environment of the school to increase the extent to which disabled learners can take advantage of education and associated services. - Improving the delivery of information to disabled learners, to the standard of which is provided in writing for learners who are not disabled.

-This is detailed in Pondhu School's accessibility plan. (available in the Headteacher's office and on the school website.)
+This is detailed in Pondhu School's accessibility plan. (available in the Headteacher's office.)

 Section 5 - The Gender Equality Duties

 Pondhu School: